Social network and subscription website terms and conditions

 - Third party websites: third party websites: hyperlinks not recommendations; third party websites: no control or liability.

-- Trade marks: website operator's trade marks; third party trade marks on website.
+- Trade marks: trade mark ownership; third party trade marks on website.

 - Variation: document may be revised; variation of website document: unregistered users; variation of website document: consumers.